 Sweep and Inspect Chimneys

 Soot and creosote buildup can cause a house fire.
-To prevent this, your chimney should be cleaned and inspected yearly.
+To prevent this, your chimney should be cleaned and inspected annually.
 Don’t do this yourself.
 Please bring in a pro who knows what they’re looking for.
-If you’ve got a gas fireplace, it should be inspected as well.
+If you’ve got a gas fireplace, it should also be inspected.

 Ceiling Fans

 Take the time now to clean the blades and reverse their direction.
 In the winter, ceiling fans should rotate clockwise at a low speed.
-This generates an updraft that circulates heated air back around the room and is especially effective in vaulted-ceiling areas.
+This generates an updraft that circulates heated air around the room and is especially effective in vaulted ceiling areas.

 HVAC Systems